 A skin compatibility test is also known as a patch test.
 It is an essential step to take when working with special effects makeup and hair colouring products.
-Ultimately, it tells you whether or not the product is going to cause an irritation or reaction on someone’s skin.
+Ultimately, it tells you whether or not the product is going to cause irritation or a reaction to someone’s skin.
 Here’s our guide to doing a skin compatibility test with an actor and what products should always be tested.

 What is a Skin Compatibility Test?

 A skin compatibility test tells you whether someone will react negatively to a cosmetic product.
 It is a way for makeup artists, beauty therapists and hairdressers to see if a product they intend to use will cause a problem.
 It is also known as a patch test.

-A bad reaction to a product includes itching, burning, stinging, heat, redness, blistering, swelling and any other such obvious reactions.
-This means, therefore, that the product is not suitable for using on this person and a suitable alternative needs to be found.
+A bad reaction to a product includes itching, burning, stinging, heat, redness, blistering, swelling, and any other such obvious reactions.
+This means that the product is not suitable for use on this person and a suitable alternative needs to be found.

 What Products Need Testing?

-However, some special effects makeup and hair colouring products can contain strong chemicals that can cause a serious reaction in a small amount of people.
+However, some special effects makeup and hair colouring products can contain strong chemicals that can cause a serious reaction in a small number of people.
 Therefore, a skin compatibility test is essential.
 It is carried out to see if that product is safe to use on that person.

 Products that should always be skin tested: